-The role of and case for DRT in providing connectivity where accessibility is poor (and deteriorating) should be explored and the need for alternatives for those who struggle to use other
+The role of and case for DRT in providing connectivity where accessibility is poor (and deteriorating) should be explored and the need for alternatives for those who struggle to use other alternatives to the car will continue.

 The wider case for DRT may be limited.
 Careful comparisons are needed between the role of DRT and fixed PT.